dgvncsz0f/rpmctl/README.rst

 This will define these two variables, which will be persisted into a local database.
 Invoking the command *apply* should expand this variables, replacing them by the values you have just defined::

-  $ rpmctl apply -p foobar -f /etc/foobar/file.conf
+  $ rpmctl apply -n foobar -f /etc/foobar/file.conf
   # alternatively, which makes rpmctl to check on the package for %config entries
-  $ rpmctl apply -p foobar
+  $ rpmctl apply -n foobar

 The config file should now look like this::